Now that we’re friends, let’s share my world.

-Interestingly, the maroon teacups and saucers were not shown in the Marx leaflet or referred to on the Dining Table packaging nor on the 'Breakfront' packaging and although shown here with the table setting, we think they were actually part of the 'Breakfront' accessories (see below - so the same as the subsequent UK 'China Cabinet' scenesetter).
+Interestingly, the maroon teacups and saucers shown on the laid table above were not shown in the Marx leaflet or referred to on the Dining Table packaging nor on the ‘Breakfront’ packaging.
+Although shown here with the table setting, they were actually part of the ‘Breakfront’ accessories (see below – the same as the subsequent UK Pedigree ‘China Cabinet’ (Ref 44583) 1979 scenesetter).

-The cabinet also came with a set of accessories which complemented the dining table accessories:
+The cabinet also came with a set of accessories, complimenting those made for the dining table:

 - four maroon cups and saucers (the saucer had decorative ridging around the edge)*,

-- four plastic glasses & four plastic sundae dishes,
+- four clear plastic glasses & four clear plastic sundae dishes,

-- lastly a 'silver' coffee pot, creamer (milk jug) and covered sugar bowl set.
+- a ‘silver’ coffee pot, creamer (milk jug) and covered sugar bowl set.

-* The four maroon cups and saucers were not shown in the Marx leaflet nor on the packaging for either the Dining Table or the Breakfront (Buffet), however we have spotted them with Mint in Box (MIB) Marx Breakfronts.
-This would match the UK version of the 'China Cabinet' which also included the cups & saucers.
+* The four maroon cups and saucers shown on the laid Dining Table above were not shown in the Marx leaflet nor on the packaging for either the Dining Table or the Breakfront (Buffet), however they did come with the Breakfront.

 1978 Wall Oven – Four Mural (US Ref 1237 – Canadian Ref 1237F)